blakemcbride/ExtraAbilities/README.md

 This system was built on an old version of my Java-based KISS, open-source, full-stack web development framework (included herein).
-The latest version (and in production) of KISS is available at [https://kissweb.org](https://kissweb.org) or [https://github.com/blakemcbride/Kiss](https://github.com/blakemcbride/Kiss)
+The latest version (and in production) of KISS is available at [https://kissweb.org](https://kissweb.org) or [https://github.com/blakemcbride/Kiss](https://github.com/blakemcbride/Kiss) Information about how to build and deploy the back-end portion of the skill is available there.